Free shipping to the US on orders over $150

 3) Making the Dashi

-Add the water into the pot along with the daikon and dashi packet and warm up the water just until boiling.
+Add the water into the pot along with the daikon and dashi packet and heat the water until it is just about to boil.
 Take the dashi packet out just before the water begins to boil.
 Continue cooking the daikon at a gentle simmer until it is cooked through.

 4) Adding the Miso Paste